Alexashok99/AI-GF-BF/README.md

 # AI-GF-BF
 NEVER LOOSE YOUR GF BF
 ---
-"Someone you never want to lose — not just a person, but a presence that stays in your heart forever.
-A soul whose thoughts, voice, and wisdom remain alive even when they're not around.
-Someone the world can still feel, recognize, and speak to — as if their love, laughter, and light never left."
+"Someone you never want to lose — not just for who they are, but for how they think, feel, and grow with time.
+A person whose presence lets you look back and understand what they believed yesterday, what they’re thinking today, and how they might grow tomorrow.
+A soul whose thoughts, dreams, and voice stay alive — always there for you to revisit, reflect on, and connect with again and again."
 ---

 # 💞 AI Companion: Your Virtual Girlfriend/Boyfriend